Global Focus Growth

 - DSM, located in Palm Beach Gardens, Florida, is an investment adviser registered with the Securities and Exchange Commission under the Investment Advisers Act of 1940, as amended, managing separate accounts, pooled investment vehicles and wrap accounts for both institutional and high net worth investors.

 - DSM primarily manages equities in a model portfolio method and therefore presents a single composite return for managed accounts of each strategy offered.
 In general, the Global Focus Growth strategy will invest in equity securities of large capitalization companies.
 Equity securities, as determined by DSM in its discretion include, but are not limited to, common stocks, preferred stocks, securities convertible into common stocks, rights and warrants.
 The Global Focus Growth strategy has no limit on the proportion of assets it can invest in the equity securities of domestic versus foreign companies.
 The Global Focus Growth strategy will generally contain 12 or fewer equity securities.
 DSM historically purchased non-US securities (otherwise known as local shares) for this model investment strategy.
 As of March 31, 2017, clients may specifically authorize DSM to purchase American Depository Receipts or similar securities instead of non-US securities (local shares) in order to facilitate smaller accounts.
 Clients understand and accept that the price of American Depository Receipts and similar securities may materially differ from the price of the non-US securities (local shares).
 Effective January 1, 2018, the Global Focus Growth strategy was redefined to include DSM’s Focus Growth strategy as the two strategies have closely mirrored each other over the recent past.

 - DSM’s performance composite includes all discretionary Global Focus Growth managed accounts.
 The composite was created July 1, 2009.
 A complete list of composites descriptions, a list of pooled fund descriptions for limited distribution pooled funds, and a list of broad distribution pooled funds are available upon request, as well as policies for valuing portfolios investments, calculating performance, and preparing GIPS Reports, may be requested from Russell Katz, DSM Capital Partners LLC, 7111 Fairway Drive, Suite 350, Palm Beach Gardens, Florida 33418.
-Phone: 561-618-4000; email: firstname.lastname@example.org.
+Phone: 561-618-4000; email: email@example.com.